SemanticBeeng/lms-clean/report.md

 * lambda-functions and named functions
 * equalities

 We will see later what a lifted implementation is but for now let say that any type can be added to LMS as long as we write some appropriate implementation for it.
-Other projects like scala-native are focused only on LLVM generation  but supports the full scala-language.
+Other projects like scala-native are focused only on LLVM generation  but supports the full Scala language.

 ## Staging